 3) to demonstrate that even prior to the Great Geographic Discoveries the scale of the global integration in certain respects could be comparable with the global integration in more recent periods.
-In particular, demographically, even two thousand years ago a really integrated part of the humankind encompassed 90 per cent of the total world population.1
+In particular, demographically, even 2000 years ago the really integrated part of the humankind encompassed 90 per cent of all the world population.